-In its brief history Plan B has been involved with the rescue of 200 wolf dogs, provided much needed funds to over 20 wolf rescue organizations, developed and co-produced Sedona Wolf Week with Apex Protection Project, launched I AM WOLF NATION™, lobbied at the Arizona State capitol on behalf of a bill to increase penalties for animal abuse and advocated locally, regionally and nationally for numerous other conservation efforts.
+In its brief history Plan B has been involved with the rescue of over 220 wolf dogs, provided much-needed funds to over 25 wolf rescue organizations and individuals, developed and co-produced Sedona Wolf Week with Apex Protection Project, launched I AM WOLF NATION®, lobbied at the Arizona State capitol on behalf of a bill to increase penalties for animal abuse and advocated locally, regionally and nationally for numerous other conservation efforts.

 As a member of the National Coalition to End Killing Contests, she is currently working alongside other organizations to end killing contests in Arizona.
 Her latest project is developing and launching the The Call of the Wild Mural, an international collaborative public art installation in support of the Endangered Species Act.